chipmanj/SeqSGPV/README.md

 Depending on computing environment, simulations may be time consuming to obtain many (10s of thousands) replicates and more so for bernoulli outcomes.
-The user may consider starting with a small number of replicates (200 - 1000) to get a sense of design operating characteristics.
+The user may consider starting with a small number of replicates (200 - 2000) to get a sense of design operating characteristics.
 Sample size estimates of a single look trial may also inform design parameters.

 # Study design examples

-Study designs and interpretations of a single trial are provided below for 1-2 arm trials with bernoulli or normally distributed outcomes.
+Study designs and interpretations of a single trial are provided below for 2 arm trials with bernoulli or normally distributed outcomes.

 - [two arm trial, continuous
   outcomes](examples/two-arm-continuous/README.md)
-- [one arm trial, bernoulli
-  outcomes](examples/one-arm-bernoulli/README.md)
 - [two arm trial, bernoulli
   outcomes](examples/two-arm-bernoulli/README.md)